kuansw/DSS_Capstone/README.md

 To reproduce the slides, the Rmd report processing must first be completed as it generates the intermediate results files, which are then loaded in the Rpres file.
-In addition, the two wordclouds png file,s which were previously generated, needs to be in the same working directory as the Rpres file before generating.
+In addition, the two wordclouds png files, which were previously generated, needs to be in the same working directory as the Rpres file before generating.

 Regards,